-This is not a side of Sensory Processing Disorder that I like to talk about.
-In fact, it’s one I’ve barely mentioned here on the blog.
+Aggression, Autism Spectrum Disorder and Sensory Processing Disorder (SPD) is not something that I like to talk about a lot.
+In fact, it is one thing I’ve barely mentioned on my blog.
 But, I would like to shed some light on it, for the few of us that have a child that is aggressive.
-And, just an FYI it is a smaller percentage of kids with SPD that are aggressive.
-Not all kids with SPD are aggressive.
-Whether that is towards objects, kids, parents or even themselves.
+Not all kids with SPD or Autism are violent, in fact, its only about half of all kids with Autism that do.
+Whether that is violence towards objects, kids, parents or even themselves.
 This needs to get talked about as parents.

-Having a child that is aggressive is the scariest part of this disorder.
-It’s what pushed us to get help at such a young age for our daughter.
-It has isolated us.
+Having a child that has out of control meltdowns is one of the many scary parts of any disorder.
+Our child’s aggression is what pushed us to get help at such a young.
+Aggression has isolated us from others.
+It can be embarrassing being around other people and having a child that gets completely out of control.
 It has made us feel like we are the only ones in the world fighting to keep our daughter and us safe.

 After the head banging, she moved more into being destructive towards objects.
-She would seek out things to literally destroy.
+She would seek out things to completely destroy.
 She would throw things, knock anything and everything down.
 She broke her door off the hinges at 3 years old.
 This phase probably lasted the shortest.
-Again, it often was in response to sensory stimuli for example turning on or off a light was almost like we flipped a switch in her to seek something to destroy.
+Again, it often was in response to sensory stimuli, for example, turning on or off a light, was almost like we flipped a switch in her to seek something to destroy.
 She was trying to cope with what was causing her pain (the light).

 These episodes weren’t just short minutes.
 These were hours and days and weeks and years.
 It was from the time she would wake up until the time she went to sleep.
 It was constant.